IGME-202-2221/project-1-Brandon-Korn/README.md

 ## Game Design

 -   Camera Orientation: topdown
--   Camera Movement:The camera moves up the map, so the player is always moving forwards at least a little
+-   Camera Movement: The background moves behind the player as they move forward
--   Player Health: Multiple lives notated in the bottom, like galaga
+-   Player Health: The player ship has 4 levels of damage, the last being destoryed
--   End Condition: There will be a final boss at the end of each level
+-   End Condition: Surviving as long as possible before dying
--   Scoring: Scoring is based on the number of hits
+-   Scoring: Scoring is based on the number of hits and collected orbs

 ### Game Description